Current Ambassadors

 High School: Elkins High School

-Advisor: Shogo Sato
+Advisor: Dr. Shogo Sato

 Thesis Title: Effects of Time-Dependent Exercise on Inflammatory Markers in Aging Mice.
 Group Project/ Publication Project: Time-of-Day Reveals Divergent Phenotypic Responses in Aged vs. Young Mice Following Exercise